Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

+This document is a heavy work in progress, there is a lot to do here, the experiments are ongoing, some you can find in the AKIRA repo now made public, we estimate a years or more work until this is finalized, maybe longer, depends on experiments wins/failures, sections may change in light of evidence, but the core idea is here.
 ---

 ## Abstract

-We present an generalized overview of an Information-Theoretic framework for understanding hallucinations in Large Language Models (LLMs) by recognizing that **LLMs are teachers, not just generators**.
+We present a generalized overview of an Information-Theoretic framework for understanding hallucinations in Large Language Models (LLMs) by recognizing that **LLMs are teachers, not just generators**.
 During training, models compress the world into weights (learning).
-During inference, they must reconstruct and transmit this knowledge—they teach.
+During inference, they must reconstruct and transmit this knowledge; they teach.
 But teaching through a noisy channel requires building the correct internal representation first.

 Hallucinations emerge when this reconstruction fails.
-We identify six mechanisms: (1) **capacity violations**—asking about topics the model never learned; (2) **matching failures**—ambiguous prompts activate wrong or composite representations; (3) **decompression failures**—insufficient context room to unfold compressed knowledge; (4) **geometric distortion**—errors compound multiplicatively through the pipeline; (5) **thermodynamic equilibration**—when constraints fail, the system relaxes to maximum entropy (fluent but empty text); and (6) **the noise paradox**—systems need some stochasticity to self-correct, but too much causes hallucination.
+We identify six mechanisms: (1) **capacity violations**: asking about topics the model never learned; (2) **matching failures**: ambiguous prompts activate wrong or composite representations; (3) **decompression failures**: insufficient context room to unfold compressed knowledge; (4) **geometric distortion**: errors compound multiplicatively through the pipeline; (5) **thermodynamic equilibration**: when constraints fail, the system relaxes to maximum entropy (fluent but empty text); and (6) **the noise paradox**: systems need some stochasticity to self-correct, but too much causes hallucination.

 The principle: **information cannot be created, only transmitted or lost**.
-When output contains more information than was stored or provided about a topic, the excess was hallucinated from the form prior—the model knows *how* to write but not *what* is true.
+When output contains more information than was stored or provided about a topic, the excess was hallucinated from the form prior; the model knows *how* to write but not *what* is true.
 This framework tries to understand why specific prompts outperform vague ones, why retrieval helps, why chain-of-thought adds useful redundancy, and why temperature tuning matters.
 The probability of hallucination scales exponentially with the entropy gap between form and knowledge.
 We explore and provide testable predictions and suggest principled mitigations based on constraint injection, capacity estimation, context management, and optimal noise calibration.

 ---

 ## 1. Introduction

-### 1.1 The Hallucination Problem
+### 1.1 The hallucination problem

 Large Language Models exhibit a puzzling behavior: they generate fluent, confident text that is factually incorrect, logically inconsistent, or contextually inappropriate.
 These "hallucinations" present a fundamental challenge for deploying LLMs in high-stakes applications.